ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/triggering-pmu-events-2/tlb.md

 ITLB_WALK is 0
 ```

 No ITLB walks are triggered since there might be speculation or branch prediction happening in the ITLB.
-Likewise, there are no L1 I-TLB refills, since there are no misses that result in allocations.
+Similarly, there are no L1 I-TLB refills, since there are no misses that result in allocations.

 Additional events that occur with an L1 I-TLB miss:
 `L2D_TLB` and `L1I_TLB_REFILL`.